-We will use this procedure to prove the proposition suggested in Preview Activity 2.
+We will use this procedure to prove the proposition suggested in Beginning Activity 2.

 Theorem 4.9.
-Each natural number greater than 1 is either a prime number or is a product of prime numbers.
+Each natural number greater than 1 either is a prime number or is a product of prime numbers.

 Proof.
 We will use the Second Principle of Mathematical Induction.
-We let P(n) be n is either a prime number or n is a product of prime numbers.
+We let P(n) be n is a prime number or n is a product of prime numbers.